Latest news on the CLEVER Cities project

 Banner image: Michael Weidner/Unsplash

-This article was originally published on the website of the city of Hamburg and adapted to English by CLEVER Cities.
+This article was originally published on the website of the city of Hamburg.